JessicaAngelah/FSM-VirtualFinalProject-Optional/README.md

 # WaterBottle Vending Machine FSM in C

+Incomplete ( no C implementation yet due to errrors :( )

 ## Introduction
 This is a simple vending machine controller modelled by FSM in C.